SasView/sasview.github.io/faq.md

 ### Is there a SasView Manual?

-*   If you really want to chop down a tree then you can print a [PDF download](/downloads/SasViewDocumentation_4.2.2.pdf) of the full documentation package for version 4.2.2.
-*   Otherwise we would recommend that you just visit our extensive [online documentation](/documentation)!
+*   We would recommend that you just visit our extensive [online documentation](/documentation)!
 This is the same documentation shipped with each release of SasView.
+*   But if you really want to chop down a tree then you can print a [PDF download](/downloads/SasViewDocumentation_4.2.2.pdf) of the full documentation package for version 4.2.2.
+However, SasView has changed *a lot* since this was issued!

 ### What platforms does SasView run on?